Klrfl/abs-app/README.md

 #### Delete a menu item

-To delete a menu item, issue a DELETE request to `/admin/menu/menu-id` where `menu-id` is a valid UUID of the menu item you want to delete.
+To delete a menu item, issue a DELETE request to `/admin/menu/:id` where `id` is a valid menu item ID of type UUID you want to delete.
 A successful response looks like this:

 ```json